Deep-sea fish break the mold with novel visual system

 The vertebrate retina, a sensory membrane at the back of the eye that detects light and converts it into signals to the brain, possesses two main types of light-sensitive visual cells, called photoreceptors.
 They are named for their shape: rods and cones.

-"The rods and cones slowly change position inside the retina when moving between dim and bright conditions, which is why our eyes take time to adjust when we flick on the light switch on our way to the restroom at night," said Lily Fogg, a postdoctoral researcher in marine biology at the University of Helsinki in Finland and lead author of the research published in the journal Science Advances.
+"The rods and cones slowly change position inside the retina when moving between dim and bright conditions, which is why our eyes take time to adjust when we flick on the light switch on our way to the restroom at night," said Lily Fogg, a postdoctoral researcher in marine biology at the University of Helsinki in Finland and lead author of the research published in the journal Science Advances, opens new tab.

 "We found that, as larvae, these deep-sea fish mostly use a mix-and-match type of hybrid photoreceptor.
 These cells look like rods — long, cylindrical and optimised to catch as many light particles — photons — as possible.
 But they use the molecular machinery of cones, switching on genes usually found only in cones," Fogg said.